 One evening at a particularly raunchy dance party in Brooklyn, my partner and I realized that we just couldn’t wait to make it back to either of our bedrooms.
 In a horny frenzy, we scanned our surroundings for a private area outdoors, and wandered into a parking lot full of trucks.
-After we hastily scrambled between a concrete wall and the front of an 18-wheeler and pulled our pants down just enough, I flopped forwards onto the hood of the truck, grabbing the side mirrors to brace myself.
+After we hastily scrambled between a concrete wall and the front of an 18-wheeler and pulled our pants down just enough, I flopped forwards onto the hood of the truck, grabbing the side mirror to brace myself.
 What ensued was some of the hottest, naughtiest-feeling sex of my life — it was so sudden and out of the ordinary, it felt like a scene out of a movie.

 I’m usually a total bottom and generally stick to a finite set of dependably-orgasmic (and horizontal) sex positions.
 But during vertical sex, I’m much more active, and usually have to engage my muscles (especially my pelvic floor) in ways that in-bed sex doesn’t usually require.
 And personally, getting all that blood pumping can make it easier for me to orgasm.
 Afterwards, I find myself adorably sweaty, flushed, blissed out, and often ready to pass out.
 But while upright sex can seem daunting, or more trouble than it’s worth, it can actually create more possibilities for intimacy.

 “Being able to have sex standing up not only adds variety [to] one’s sex life, but also provides options for spontaneity, especially in tight spaces,” Madeleine Castellanos, MD, functional medicine physician and sex therapist, tells me (and considering how much I loved my truck-yard experience, I couldn’t agree more).